pezanitech/maziko/apps/web/readme.md

 ## File Naming Conventions

+The naming and structure of components was chosen in order to make components easy to plug in and out and to make the relationships between components more visible at a glance.

 ### 1. General Naming Rules
 - **Camel Cased Parent Scoped Naming**:
   - Files are named in camelCase, with descriptive scoped names indicating their parent and purpose.